Chucklemunch/PathologyProject/README.md

 - Instance Type: g4dn.xlarge (single GPU)

 ### Experiments to Run
-- Train on 40x, test on other magnifications
+- Train on 40x BreakHis, test on other magnifications
-- External validation on PCam (train) dataset
+- External validation of BreakHis training on PCam (train) dataset
+- Train on PCam
 - Explore few-shot learning for different magnification levels?
 - Add explainability methods to highlight important features in images?